 5. Relieves Back Pain and Aches

 Inactivity can give you back pains.
 Engaging in regular sewing is one easy way to stop the pains.
-Every chance you get to engage in such a physical activity does wonder to your joints and muscles.
+Every chance you get to engage in such a physical activity does wonders to your joints and muscles.

 6. Enhances your Moods